marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 # Network: At the Edge of Enablement

-> “My capability often sits at the edge of domainsm, where security, access, and enablement collide.”
+> “My capability often sits at the edge of domains, where security, access, and enablement collide.”

 ## Marc Landy – Enterprise Network Architect